 Using your authority when negotiating

-Your authority and influence over your child comes into play when you’re negotiating with him.
 As your child develops, using your authority and influence in a respectful and positive way will help keep your relationship strong and open.

-But if your child is 16 years old, you might say, ‘I want you to support you in doing what you want, but I’m still responsible for your safety.
+But if your child is 16 years old, you might say, ‘I want to support you in doing what you want, but I’m still responsible for your safety.
 So I need to know where you’re going and who you’re with.
 Can we talk more about this to see if we can find a solution we’re both happy with?’

 Your own style of parenting can also influence how you negotiate with your child.